XGR Chain — Network Upgrade & Hardfork Process

 - verify sync and health

-If the fork schedule is already in the published configuration:
+If the fork or consensus activation schedule is already in the published configuration:

 - install a compatible binary before activation